 WHOOP Advanced Labs: pricing, biomarkers, and review

-The pitch is integration: instead of getting your bloodwork in a separate dashboard, your labs live next to the wearable signal WHOOP has been collecting on you for months or years.
+The pitch is integration.
+Instead of getting your bloodwork in a separate dashboard, your labs live next to the wearable signal WHOOP has been collecting on you for months or years.
 Draws happen at one of 2,000+ Quest Diagnostics locations, booked through the WHOOP app, and HSA/FSA accounts are typically eligible.

 How WHOOP Advanced Labs works

-Advanced Labs is bundled with a WHOOP membership rather than sold as a standalone DTC product — you're already wearing the band, and the lab add-on extends what WHOOP can say about your physiology.
-The product launched in 2024 and has expanded since then: WHOOP added Advanced Labs Uploads so members can pull in past lab results from outside the WHOOP system, and in March 2026 launched a women's-health-focused panel targeted at hormonal markers across menstrual cycle, perimenopause, and postpartum contexts.
+Advanced Labs is bundled with a WHOOP membership rather than sold as a standalone DTC product.
+You're already wearing the band, and the lab add-on extends what WHOOP can say about your physiology.
+The product launched in 2024 and has expanded since then.
+WHOOP added Advanced Labs Uploads so members can pull in past lab results from outside the WHOOP system, and in March 2026 launched a women's-health-focused panel targeted at hormonal markers across menstrual cycle, perimenopause, and postpartum contexts.

 Reports are reviewed by a clinician before they land in the app, and the action plan that comes with the results is generated against your individual baseline rather than just lab reference ranges.